RPIP-80: Exit Requests, Triggering Exits, and Minipool Penalties Source

 • The exit functionality of megapools introduced in RPIP-44 SHALL be extended to allow initiating an execution-layer-triggered exit under the conditions defined in this specification.

-• The protocol SHALL expose a variable requested_eth that tracks ETH expected to exit under this specification.
+• The protocol SHALL expose a variable requested_exit_eth that tracks ETH expected to exit under this specification and a variable voluntary_exit_eth that tracks ETH expected from megapool validators exiting voluntarily.

-• For the purpose of this specification expected user capital is defined as 32 ETH - validator bond.
+• For the purpose of this specification, expected user capital is defined as 32 ETH - validator bond.
+(This should be fixed under bond curve changes.)

-• When a validator is requested to exit, the protocol MUST expose an “exit requested” signal that is observable to the node operator and requested_eth SHALL be increased by the expected user capital of that validator.
+• When a validator is requested to exit, the protocol MUST expose an “exit requested” signal observable to the node operator and requested_exit_eth SHALL be increased by the expected user capital of that validator.

 • After did_not_exit_cooldown has passed since a request, the validator SHALL no longer be considered requested to exit and can be requested to exit again.

-• Requesting a validator that is already considered requested to exit SHALL NOT reset the window or add to requested_eth.
+• Requesting a validator that is already considered requested to exit SHALL NOT reset the window or add to requested_exit_eth.

 • If a validator’s delegate supports EL-triggered exits and it has been requested to exit for at least cooperative_exit_phase, the protocol SHALL allow anyone to trigger an exit.